wmcbrine/PDCurses/x11/README.md

 ### bitmap

 The name of a valid bitmap file of depth 1 (black and white) used for the application's icon.
 The file is an X bitmap.
-Default: a 32x32 or 64x64 pixmap depending on the window manager
+Default: none

 ### pixmap

 The name of a valid pixmap file of any depth supported by the window manager (color) for the application's icon, The file is an X11 pixmap.
-This resource is only available if the libXpm package has been installed (most systems have this by default).
 This resource overrides the "bitmap" resource.
-Default: none, uses default bitmap above
+Default: a 32x32 or 64x64 pixmap depending on the window manager

 ### translations